sandeepnegi1996/angular-notes/README.md

 		* ng-if  show something if that is true
 		* ng-for do same for couple of times

-## Testing github to twitter interation
+* checking the third commit from github to twitter

-## this is the second test of the github integration with twitter